 Students are required to complete all didactic courses and IPPE rotations before advancing to APPE rotations.
+Students are also required to complete an APPE checklist prior to being slotted for rotations.
 Please refer to the progression policy in the Student Handbook.